zivlakmilos/magicbook/README.md

 By default, `magicbook` will add an auto-generated ID on every section with a HTMLBook `data-type` attribute.
 This is used internally to generate the table of contents.
 If you add an ID to a section, this ID will override the auto-generated ID.

+You can rely on these ID's for internal references, as they are persistent across builds for documents that don't change.
+However, if you change the order of the sections, the ID's will change.

 ## Images

 When you want to insert an image, simply create a folder called `images` in your book, save your image into this folder, and create an image tag using the name of your image.